-- are in a potential redundancy situation; - will have this confirmed in writing; - will receive a letter from Education Personnel Services (where applicable) setting out support which is available; - have a right to attend a formal hearing at which their selection for redundancy will be considered, but may also waive their right to attend a formal hearing; - should contact their representative for support and advice.
+- will receive a letter from Zurich Employee Support (where applicable) setting out support which is available; - have a right to attend a formal hearing at which their selection for redundancy will be considered, but may also waive their right to attend a formal hearing; - should contact their representative for support and advice.

-If the employee is on maternity leave, due to take maternity leave, absent due to sickness or has a disability, you should contact Education Personnel Services for advice before holding a meeting with that employee, as different responsibilities in relation to redeployment may apply.
+If the employee is on maternity leave, due to take maternity leave, absent due to sickness or has a disability, you should contact Zurich Employee Support for advice before holding a meeting with that employee, as different responsibilities in relation to redeployment may apply.